Sandra Caldwell (actress)

-Sandra Caldwell is a North American actress, singer, and writer.
+Sandra Caldwell is an American actress, singer, and writer.
 Caldwell is known for recurring roles in Canadian TV series like Little Men and The Book of Negroes and smaller roles in US films like Shall We Dance and Murder at 1600.
 Cadwell's pioneering experience as a trans woman in the Western entertainment industry was discussed in the 2020 documentary Disclosure: Trans Lives on Screen.

 Early life

-Caldwell was born in Washington, D.C. and ran away to New York several times through her teenage years to see shows on Broadway and figure "things out".
+Caldwell was born in Washington, D.C., and ran away to New York several times through her teenage years to see shows on Broadway and figure "things out".
 By 18 she already knew that performing in stage shows was what she wanted to do.

 Transition

-In her early 20's Caldwell transitioned to presenting publicly as a woman.
+In her early 20s Caldwell transitioned to presenting publicly as a woman.
 She was supported by her mother and a couple of friends, and received gender affirming hormone therapy.
 Caldwell later described the transition as giving her "a lot of joy, and also relief."